Woodland Springs Touring Park Exeter, Devon, South West England, EX6 6PG (Location map)

 Woodland Springs Touring Park is an adults only site located within the northern boundary of the beautiful Dartmoor National Park.
 This is one of the most popular caravan parks in Devon for couples, or single adults looking for a retreat from the stress and pressure of everyday life, and the surroundings mean that anyone travelling here will definitely find what they are looking for.
 They now have camping pods for your enjoyment.

-The park is open all throughout the year, and is open to caravans, motorhomes, and tents.
-There is a small shop and off licence on site that can be used to purchase all of your essentials, and where possible they sell as much local produce as possible, including freshly baked bread, which they bake on site to order, as well as eggs and dairy products from local farmers.
+The park is open all throughout the year and is open to caravans, motorhomes, and tents.
+Camping Pods are a new addition to Woodland Springs for that Glamping experience.
+The small shop and off-licence on site can be used to purchase all of your essentials, and they sell as much local produce as possible, including freshly baked bread, which they bake on site to order, as well as eggs and dairy products from local farmers.

 For those who wish to explore outside the confines of Dartmoor, access to both the north and south coasts of Devon and Cornwall are within easy reach.
-If you are looking to surf or indulge in other water sport activities it is best to head north, while the south coastal areas are home to some of the most tranquil, unspoiled beaches anywhere in England.
+If you are looking to surf or indulge in other water sports activities it is best to head north, while the southern coastal areas are home to some of the most tranquil, unspoiled beaches anywhere in England.

 In addition to outdoor pursuits and activities, Exeter and Plymouth are both easily reachable with a short drive, and both are home to some great shops as well as a variety of bars, restaurants, and entertainment centres.
 There are also many small, friendly villages situated within and around the border of Dartmoor, many of which have local amenities such as country pubs available for you to enjoy.